ArcaneArts/Charm/README.md

 # Charm
-Style &amp; Widgets for Flutter, useful for quick apps.
+Styles, Widgets & Utilities for Flutter, useful for quick apps.